 We know how can e commerce improve the economy of a country.
 The online platform has brought them close to each other.
 Anyone can shop online on his mobile or computer browser very easily.
 And the most attractive thing is, as the buyer, you will have many options to choose from and find how e-commerce has affected the global market.

 According to the source, consumers worldwide shopped in 2018 on the web $2.86 trillion, up from $2.43 trillion in 2017.
 Global e-commerce rose up to 18.0%, which was 15.3% in 2017.

 According to China’s Ministry of Commerce, being the world’s No. 1 e-commerce marketplace, China witnessed online sales increase 28.0% to $877.00 billion in 2017 from $685.16 billion in 2017.

-Global ecommerce trends
+Global eCommerce trends

-As per the source, global ecommerce market size in 2019 is $2.8 trillion (US$2.0 trillion), which is 11.3% larger than 2018.
+As per the source, the global e commerce market size in 2019 is $2.8 trillion (US$2.0 trillion), which is 11.3% larger than in 2018.
 The market will grow by 25% by 2021.

 - South Korea

 The best eCommerce global solutions are to connect small businesses rapidly and efficiently to the customers.
 It has been popular because no effort is required to develop the physical existence of multiple marketplaces, such as global Tmall, Walmart international ecommerce, Pitney Bowes ecommerce, or Alibaba Tmall Global.
 Therefore, e-commerce has turned cost-effective where consumers also have their choices.

 Survey has shown that the topmost barrier to shopping across borders is information, which the internet has successfully overcome.